-If the children are given concrete resources such as place value counters or dienes apparatus, learning becomes de-mystified.
+If the children are given maths manipulatives such as place value counters or dienes apparatus, learning becomes de-mystified.
 “But they can’t have manipulatives in the test!”
 I hear you cry.
 No you can’t.
-But children can draw a pictorial representation.
+But children can use the concrete pictorial abstract approach to draw a pictorial representation.

 The children in the above example could be helped significantly more.
 What if Algebra was discussed from Year 1 onwards?
 It’s a similar kind of discussion that can be built when looking at a number bond like 9 – [ ] = 7.

 If children are given opportunities to discuss, reason and create with concrete resources, it will result in deeper learning that is more likely to stick, which means they can draw on it in later learning such as in the Year 6 example above.

 By using strategies across school, such as training children to be mindful and staff to nudge, children are more able to remember and draw on these learning experiences.
 Even if some children “forget”, it may well just take a quick reminder or brief example for that light bulb to come back on again.

 And it will certainly mean that teachers are back tracking less, giving them more time to cover more if necessary or go deeper in key areas.
 In other words, to master concepts and content.

 3. Maths Mastery Year 4: Better KS1 and KS2 SATs results

 If you want your children to succeed, don’t race through content in order to cover everything for end of year tests.